Research Triangle Park: History

 IBM remained the largest employer at RTP for decades, with 11,000 workers at the site as of 2013.
 The RTP facility handled products including the IBM 1050 terminal, Selectric typewriters, PC and accounting operations, and BladeCenter servers.

 In 1976, the three major area universities formed a consortium, the Triangle Universities Center for Advanced Studies (TUCASI), to develop joint research facilities and think tanks at RTP.
 This led to the foundation of the National Humanities Center, Microelectronics Center of North Carolina, the North Carolina Biotechnology Center, and the National Institute for Statistical Sciences.

+In January 2002, IBM announced it will sell its desktop PC manufacturing operations in RTP to Sanmina-SCI, about 900 employees were affected, along with 80 in Greenock, Scotland.

 In their article "The Growth of Research Triangle Park", Link and Scott posit that entrepreneurial culture and leadership contributed the most to its success as a cluster.
 Archie Davis promoted a culture of innovation and entrepreneurship by locating the park near universities, actively recruiting organizations (like the American Academy of Arts and Sciences), and used his vision to raise funding for the park.

 Davis strongly believed that profits could not be the only driver for creating the park and that the betterment of the community should be the key goal.
 "The love of this state … was the motivation for the Research Triangle idea," he said.
 "Research Triangle is a manifestation of what North Carolina is all about."
 Research Triangle Park remains a nonprofit.